Orange-OpenSource/IOT-Map-Component/README.md

 <img src="doc/Image2.png">

-On square and circle shapes, the border color can be used to represent a **gauge level** :
+On square and circle shapes, the border color can be used to represent a **gauge** :

 <img src="doc/Image3.png">